Somaliland: Opposition Parties Call for Impeachment of President Bihi, Early Elections - SomTribune

 President Bihi went to state that the country could no longer afford a never-ending political rigmarole which brought the nation’s democratic roadmap to its knees.

-To resolve the issue, the President stated, then, was to cut the term of the political parties, including his – Kulmiye – short, and pave the way for political associations to decide the next three national parties.
+To resolve the issue, the President stated, then, decided to cut the term of the political parties, including his – Kulmiye – short, and pave the way for political associations to decide the next three national parties.

 President Bihi said an inconclusive political tug-of-war was a luxury, a pastime Somaliland could not afford – anymore.